2015-2018 saw the Generations line knuckle down and take line-wide themes

 brick and mortar locations?

-- Throne of the Primes SDCC Exclusive: A redeco of Optimal Optimus in
+- Throne of the Primes SDCC Exclusive: A redeco of

 The year's big toy, they use this for either citybots or giant combiners.

 $150 MSRP.
 If there's any box sets of combiner teams (usually $100) I'll

 - Predaking: Titan-sized combiner team of the G1

 Predacons.
 Better engineering than Devastator, but the individual robots are

 still pretty iffy (too aggressively G1, so the beast modes are pretty bad).

 What's bigger than a Combiner?
 A TITAN.
 Except for the Legends class, every

 toy has a Headmaster-inspired "Titan Master" partner.
 Galvatron was the